SATYADUTTMS/BEC456B_LIC_4NI23EC092/README.md

 This is basically how the Output Voltage varies with Input Voltage for various values of the input and output sources.

 Here by fundamental principle , its observed to make the MOSFET work in Saturation in almost linear part to get maximum gain.
 Hence the operating window should be chosen correctly and the Q point should set in suc a way for the Vds, such that there will not be any distortion or clipped part of the output signal.
-Basically to aloow full 360 deg swing for any changes in my voltage within the Vgs windo.
+Basically to aloow full 360 deg swing for any changes in my voltage within the Vgs window.

 Hence a CS Amplifier of Vgs = 0.9V, W = 785nm , L = 800nm , Vdd = 1.8V and Rd = 25k is designed and verified for power budget of P = 50uW.